tdpetrou/pandas_cub/README.md

  All of the above methods will be implemented with the generic `_non_agg` method.
 This method is sent the numpy function name of the non-aggregating method.

- Pass each column to this non-aggregating method.
-If a particular column raises a `TypeError`, except it and move on processing the other columns.
+ Pass only the boolean, integer, and float columns to this non-aggregating numpy function.

+ Keep the string columns (only other data type) in your returned DataFrame.
+Use the `copy` array method to make an independent copy of them.

  Notice that some of these non-aggregating methods have extra keyword arguments.
 These are passed to `_non_agg` and collected with `**kwargs`.
 Make sure to pass them to the numpy function as well.